klahnakoski/mo-threads/README.md

 * Fibers were an async experiment using a stack, as opposed to the state-machine-based async Python uses now.
 It does not apply to my argument, but is an interesting read: [[Fibers are] not an appropriate solution for writing scalable concurrent software](http://www.open-std.org/JTC1/SC22/WG21/docs/papers/2018/p1364r0.pdf)

+## Usage

+Most threads will be declared and run in a single line.
+It is much like Python's threading library, except it demands a name for the thread:

+    thread = Thread.run("name", function, p1, p2, ...)

+Sometimes you want to separate creation from starting:

+    thread = Thread("name", function, p1, p2, ...)
+    thread.start()

+### `join()` vs `release()`

+Once a thread is created, one of two actions can be performed.

+* `join()` - Join on `thread` will make the caller thread wait until `thread` has stopped.
+Then, return the resulting value or to re-raise `thread`'s exception in the caller.

+      result = thread.join()     # may raise exception

+* `release()` - Will ignore any return value, and post any exception to logging.
+Tracking is still performed; released threads are still properly stopped.
+You may still `join()` on a released thread, but you risk being too late: The thread will have already completed and logged it's failure.

+      thread.release()     # release thread resources asap

+### Registering Threads

+Threads created without this module can call your code; You want to ensure these "alien" threads have finished their work, released the locks, and exited your code before stopping.
+If you register alien threads, then `mo-threads` will ensure the alien work is done for a clean stop.

+    def my_method():
+        with RegisterThread():
+            t = Thread.current()   # we can now use this library on this thread print(t.name)          # a name is always given to the alien thread

 ### Synchronization Primitives

 There are three major aspects of a synchronization primitive: